secretlyagoblin/Graveyard-World/docs/Culture/Gods/nink.md

 ---
-slug: nink---ferret-(god)-of-healing-and-restoration
+slug: nink
-title: "Nink - Ferret (God) of Healing and Restoration"
+title: "Nink"
 authors: [welch]
 tags: []
 ---

+Ferret (God) of Healing and Restoration

 Nink is the Ferret (God) of Healing and Restoration.
 The physical form she takes is that of a giant ferret.
 Few have encountered her, as she will only appear to those she chooses to.